bgctw/MTKHelpers.jl/docs/src/problemparsetter.md

 Oftern one wants to change a subset of the initial states,`u0`, and a subset of parameters,`p`, of an ODEProblem during an optimization.

-Given `u0` and `p` being a sequence of scalars, and `popt` is a sequence of optimized parameters, which may include initial states, the following class helps updating the corresponding positions in an ODEProblem.
+Given `u0` and `p` can be expressed as ComponentVectors, and `popt` can be expressed as a ComponentVector of optimized parameters, which may include initial states, the following class helps updating the corresponding positions in an ODEProblem.

-Currently, parameters to optimize must be of the form `u0...,p...`, i.e. the position of all states to optimize must be first, before the parameters to optimize.
-Initial states and parameters must have different names.
+Initial states and parameter components must have different names.

 ```@example doc
 # setting up a simple example composite system and problem
-using ModelingToolkit, DifferentialEquations, LabelledArrays
+using ModelingToolkit, DifferentialEquations, ComponentArrays
 using MTKHelpers
 function samplesystem(;name,τ = 3.0, p1=1.1, p2=1.2)
     @variables t